gyr1967/e-shop/README.md

 I followed the Code Step By Step series on this stack of technologies, and I have used my own CSS styling (unfortunately), and added some functionality like password hashing and salting, and input validation.

-Still a work-in-progress, as the profile page hasn't been started on.
+Still a work-in-progress, and as Uni is starting back on the 9th of Jan, I will likely leave this project alone for some time.

 To get this running, first  do
 * In /backend /frontend and the root directory do %npm install